apache/causeway-site/content/contributors/applying-patches.md

     git apply --check ISIS-xxx.patch

-If you don’t get any errors, the patch can be applied cleanly.
+If you don’t get any errors, the patch has no conflicts.
 Otherwise you may see what trouble you’ll run into.

 ### Apply a (clean) patch